BrindhaSubramanian/DataScienceChallenge/README.md

 #number of words in a query
 #Misspelled or not
 #day of the week
+#Query

 #c) Clustering algorithm
 #I will use kmeans clustering as it doesn't require our data to be distributed normally
 #It is the most effective algorithm
 #Easy to implement
-#Works well with ordinal and nominal data too
+#Works well with ordinal and nominal data as well

 #d)Choosing the right number of clusters